By Stacey Freeman

 Unaware of how extreme my quick and recent weight loss was, I obliviously unveiled a new look while at my son’s seventh birthday party, which I hosted alone.
 Everyone, it seemed, wanted to know how I “did it.”
 I snickered to myself at the newfound attention and thought, “If only you knew.”
 Soon enough they would as I began telling the world a few weeks later that I was getting divorced.

 Though I didn’t start my transformation the healthy way or with the best of intentions (or any intentions at all), I did decide to turn lemons into lemonade and let the “divorce diet,” as it is often coined, pave my way.
 First and foremost, I wanted to improve my overall health, especially since I was under incredible strain.
 That meant eating (even if I had to force myself to) and eating clean.
-I also began power walking and jogging, first on the treadmill and, as the weather warmed up, outside.
+I also began power walking and jogging, first on the treadmill and then, as the weather warmed up, outside.
 I also lifted weights a few times per week.

 The exercise worked wonders to elevate my mood, and slowly the divide between how I looked and felt began to close.
 But my job wasn’t done yet.
 Starting to date with regularity, I wanted to make sure that I always looked my personal best so I could feel confident when out on those dates.
 That meant staying on top of those “maintenance” appointments that we women so often make less of a priority once we have a ring on our finger and become parents.